xoxo/conduct/README.md

 # Community Code of Conduct

 **This policy is a "living" document, and subject to refinement and expansion in the future.
-Last updated June 19, 2018.**
+Last updated May 14, 2019.**

 Everyone participating in the XOXO community—including, but not limited to the XOXO Festival and Slack channel—is required to agree to the following Code of Conduct.
 This includes all attendees, speakers, performers, patrons (sponsors), volunteers, and staff.